The heater cannot start if the outside temperature exceeds 15 °C. The heater's maximum running time is 50 minutes.

 Do not use the fuel-driven heater indoors.
 Exhaust gases are secreted.

-When the fuel-driven auxiliary heater is active there may be smoke from the right-hand wheel housing, which is perfectly normal.
+When the fuel-driven auxiliary heater is active there may be smoke from underneath the car, which is perfectly normal.

 Warning label on fuel filler flap.